-Stronger support needed for healthy beverage practices in child careMarch 7th, 2013 in Health /
+Stronger support needed for healthy beverage practices in child careMarch 7, 2013 in Medicine & Health / Health

 Support is needed in child care centers to help meet existing water policies and new water requirements included in the 2010 Child Nutrition Reauthorization Act, according to a study published by the Yale Rudd Center for Food Policy & Obesity.
 The study, published in the March/April 2013 issue of the Journal of Nutrition Education and Behavior, is the first to document availability and accessibility of water in compliance with state and federal policy and accreditation standards in child care centers.